April 2019 Supreme Chaplain’s Challenge

 November 2018 Supreme Chaplain’s Challenge

 Scripture Reading – Jesus said to his disciples, “In those days after that tribulation the sun will be darkened … and the powers in the heavens will be shaken.
-But of that day or hour, no one knows, neither the angels in heaven, nor the Son, but only the Father.” — (Gospel for Nov.
-18, Mk.
+But of that day or hour, no one knows, neither the angels in heaven, nor the Son, but only the Father.” — (Mark.
 13:24, 32)

 Archbishop Reflection – There’s an old country Gospel song with a catchy refrain that asks this question: “What would you do if Jesus came to spend the day with you?”
 As Advent quickly approaches, the Church invites us to ponder this question — and prepare our hearts and souls accordingly.
 We frantically prepare for Christmas, buying gifts and decorating our homes.
 But will we prepare our soul with the same sense of urgency, purpose, and care?
 Advent is a sobering time of reflection on the second coming of Jesus.
 “What would you do if Jesus came to spend the day with you?”
 Soon he will.
 May we meet him with open arms and pure hearts.
 This month’s challenge